pconrad/ucsb-cs8-s17.github.io/_lab/lab03.md

 >>> <b>number + 10</b>
 31
 </pre>

+Just as you did with the previous function, skip a blank line (in your lab03.py file), and then type a brief comment, followed by the function header (what will you call this function?)

 This program should print a string of text to the terminal before getting each piece of input from the user.
 A session should look like the following example with possibly different numbers for inputs and the output (so the following is just ONE example of how the program might run):
 <pre>